Clinical features and diagnosis of Takayasu arteritis

-Takayasu arteritis is a chronic vasculitis of unknown etiology.
 Women are affected in 80 to 90 percent of cases, with an age of onset that is usually between 10 and 40 years [1,2].
-It has a worldwide distribution, with the greatest prevalence in Asians [3-5].
+It has a worldwide distribution, with the greatest prevalence in Asia [3-5].
 In Japan, it has been estimated that 150 new cases occur each year ; by comparison, the incidence is one to three new cases per year per million population in the United States and Europe .
-Human leukocyte antigen (HLA)-Bw52 and HLA-B39.2 have been increased in frequency in several studies, suggesting an immunogenetic association .

-The pathogenesis of Takayasu arteritis is poorly understood.
-Cell-mediated mechanisms are thought to be of primary importance and may be similar to those in giant cell (temporal) arteritis .
+The pathogenesis of Takayasu arteritis (TAK) is poorly understood.
+Cell-mediated mechanisms are thought to be of primary importance and may be similar to those in giant cell arteritis (GCA) .
 (See "Pathogenesis of giant cell (temporal) arteritis".)